-Pierre de Vries is Co-Director of the Spectrum Policy Initiative at the Silicon Flatirons Center for Law, Technology, and Entrepreneurship at the University of Colorado, Boulder.
-His current work focuses on maximizing the value of radio operation by managing potential and actual interference better, both before and after rulemaking.
-He is also Visiting Senior Scientist at the Institute for Networked Systems of RWTH Aachen University.
-He was a Technology Advisor to Harris Wiltshire & Grannis LLP, Washington DC (2007–2010) and Senior Fellow at the Annenberg Center for Communication of the University of Southern California (2006–2007).
-Prior to this he held various positions with Microsoft Corp. in Redmond, including Chief of Incubation, and Senior Director of Advanced Technology and Policy. (curriculum vitae, short bio).
+JP (Pierre) de Vries is scholar in residence at the ATLAS Institute and distinguished advisor at the Silicon Flatirons Center, both at of the University of Colorado Boulder.
+His current work focuses on exploring the intersection of digital technology and mythology.
+He is also visiting senior scientist at the Institute for Networked Systems of RWTH Aachen University.
+He was a technology advisor to Harris Wiltshire & Grannis LLP, Washington DC (2007–2010) and senior fellow at the Annenberg Center for Communication of the University of Southern California (2006–2007).
+Prior to this he held various positions with Microsoft Corp. in Redmond, including chief of incubation and senior director of advanced technology and policy. (curriculum vitae, short bio).

 Contact: pierredv at hotmail dotcom